 - Table Saw (or a friend with a table saw)

 - Cordless Drill with regular and paddle bits

 - Stud-finder this is the one we have

 - Trim boards to create an Armoire look of your choosing

 - Brad Nailer

-- Door Pulls (we used these pulls and painted them)
+- Drawer Pulls (we used these pulls and painted them)

-- Veneer Tape 3/4″ wide (if you want to stain your bed buy the same wood species as the plywood finish)
+- Edge Banding Tape 3/4″ wide (if you want to stain your bed buy the same wood species as the plywood finish)

 - Semi-Gloss Paint in your color choice

 We bought the Create-A-Bed kit and it comes with two instruction sets (you need both) and a DVD.
 It has very detailed step-by-step instructions that were easy to follow.
 Before this project we hadn’t built furniture (I have since and you’ll find posts to some projects linked below).